If an amended tax return was filed, to complete verification, we need the following:

 The EFC is the number used to determine your eligibility for federal, state and institutional need-based aid programs.
 This number results from the financial information provided in your Free Application for Federal Student Aid (FAFSA).

-Some of the forms on this page that you can link to are electronic forms.
-If applicable, the link will send you to an online forms page and you will be required to authenticate with your PawPrint and password.
+Some of the forms on this website that you can click on are electronic forms.
+If applicable, the link will send you to an online forms page and you will be required to authenticate with your username and password.
 Only students who are required to fill out the form will be able to complete it.
 You can review the questions on the form, but you will not be able to save it or make revisions once you have successfully submitted.
 Once you successfully submit, you will receive a confirmation receipt via email.
-If you have any questions about this form, please contact email@example.com.
+If you have any questions about a form, please contact email@example.com.

 Estimate Your Expenses

-For more specific information about the tuition and fees component of the cost of attendance, please see the Cashier’s Office website at http://cashiers.missouri.edu/costs/.
-Information about current residence hall rates and amenities, including dining plan rates, can be found at http://reslife.missouri.edu/rates-amenities.
+For more specific information about the tuition and fees component of the cost of attendance, please see the Cashier’s Office website at cashiers.missouri.edu/cost.
+Information about current residence hall rates and amenities, including dining plan rates, can be found at housing.missouri.edu.

-If someone has files an extension, we can complete verification with the following:
+If someone selected for verification has filed an extension on their taxes, we can complete verification with the following: